waku-org/specs/standards/application/reliable-channel-api.md

       description: "A unique identifier for the message, used to track events."

   sendEphemeral:
     description: "Send an ephemeral message in the channel.
-Ephemeral messages are not tracked for acknowledgment, not included in causal history, and are dropped when rate limits are approached or reached."
+Ephemeral messages are not tracked for acknowledgement, not included in causal history, and are dropped when rate limits are approached or reached."
     parameters:
       - name: message_payload
         type: array<byte>